Stephen-Hilton/familyhilton.com/blogs/2025-08-12--stephen--Vibe-Coding-Web-Builder.md

 But - the Hayday is done.
 Remember, I used wix.com until recently.
 In 2 hours I created a novel, bespoke web framework for a target audience using AI, which effectively replaced my need for the Wix SaaS.
 Why?
 Because I was using Wix as a hosting platform with a page builder simple enough that my family could manage edits.
 Wix's product was just a product to me - one easily replaced with AI, given my very simple requirements.

-I'm not saying most people will go "build their own" SaaS replacements today, especially at the enterprise where cross-team workflow integration are required.
-But maybe in a few years?
-SaaS providers are scrambling to re-focus on the experience and outcome, not the product.
+The SaaS providers who survive are right now scrambling to re-focus on the experience and outcome, not the product.
 Lovable figured that out, which is why there are now hundreds of Lovable clones.

 Maybe another way to say it: "SaaS is Becoming a Commodity", aka increasingly undifferentiated, unless they can adapt to the coming AI world.